raffomania/knakk/README.md

 ### Why Is the Release Keystore Checked into the Repo?

-This repository uses [git-crypt](https://github.com/AGWA/git-crypt) to encrypt both the keystore and the `export_presets.cfg` file.
+This repository uses [git-crypt](https://github.com/AGWA/git-crypt) to encrypt both the keystore and the `.godot/export_credentials.cfg` file.
 This way, the file contents remain private.
-**Do not add your release keystore or export_presets.cfg file to your git repository** without encrypting or adding them to your .gitignore!
+**Do not add your release keystore or export_credentials.cfg file to your git repository** without encrypting or adding them to your .gitignore!

 ### What Is the Status of the Project?